deep-foundation/chatgpt/README.md

 - Create a `Reply` link from your message to `Conversation` to send the request.

 ### 8. Viewing the Answer and Continuing the Dialogue
-- To open all messages in the current chat, right-click on the message link from the current chat -> traveler -> down -> messagingTree.
+- To open all messages in the current chat, `Right-click on the Message link from the current Conversation -> traveler -> down -> messagingTree`.
 - To continue the dialogue, create a new message with your question and a `Reply` link from your message to the last response from ChatGPT.

 ### 9. Repeating the Process